AGENTS

 * [Run other browsers from custom binaries](/docs/browsers/running-other-browsers).

-# Browser targeting guide
+# Browser targeting guide for Chrome, Firefox, and Edge

 Source: https://extension.js.org/docs/browsers/index